top of page

 Systems Mapping

 You might have heard the saying: All models are wrong, but some are useful.
 That also applies for systems maps.
-They are not an exact representation of a system, but they help us to think and talk about complex systems and develop strategic interventions, to move the system towards the desired state.
+They are not an exact representation of a system, but they help us to think and talk about complex systems and develop strategic interventions.

 Below I describe many aspects of systems mapping.